Solar Panel Calculator for Oklahoma (OK)

 Solar Installation Costs in Oklahoma

 The average cost to install solar panels in Oklahoma is $2.85 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $22,800 gross, or $15,960 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $22,800 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%).

 Net Metering in Oklahoma